Why bother with social media?

 Social media gives individuals the ability to reach audiences previously only available to large brands with big marketing budgets.

-Social media is simply another form of communication and it still needs to be a two way conversation – anyone would get fed up if they had a friend who talked at them all day and didn’t listen to your views!
+Like all forms of communication, social media must be a two-way conversation – anyone would get fed up if they had a friend who talked at them all day and didn’t listen to your views!